France to buy 12 Airbus aerial tankers

-PARIS France has confirmed the selection of 12 Airbus A330 refuelling tankers for the French Air Force, Airbus Group said on Thursday.
+PARIS France has confirmed the selection of 12 Airbus A330 refueling tankers for the French Air Force, Airbus Group said on Thursday.

-First delivery is expected in 2018, followed by a second in 2019 and then at a rate of one or two per year, Airbus Defence & Space said in a statement.
+First delivery is expected in 2018, followed by a second in 2019 and then at a rate of one or two per year, Airbus Defense & Space said in a statement.

 India and Qatar are in the "final stages of contractual negotiations" for six and two aircraft respectively, Airbus said.